jso-docs/jso-docs.github.io/news-and-blogposts/2022/2022-03-15-dcisolver.md

+@def title = "New package: DCISolver.jl"
+@def rss_description = "We are very happy to announce the publication in the Journal of Open Source Software of the paper DCISolver.jl: A Julia Solver for Nonlinear Optimization using Dynamic Control of Infeasibility."

 # New package: DCISolver.jl

 We are very happy to announce the publication in the Journal of Open Source Software of the paper **DCISolver.jl: A Julia Solver for Nonlinear Optimization using Dynamic Control of Infeasibility**.
 It is accessible in open access [here](https://joss.theoj.org/papers/10.21105/joss.03991).